pledge4future/WePledge/README.md

 # Pledge4Future App

-Pledge4Future is a project to help you and your working group to measure and reduce your work-related CO2e-footprint.
+Pledge4Future is a project to help you and your working group to measure and reduce your work-related CO<sub>2</sub>e footprint.
 It helps you and everyone else to contribute protecting our climate and life on Earth.

 The [pledge4future app](https://pledge4future.org) allows you to calculate your work related CO<sub>2</sub>e emissions from heating and electricity consumptions as well as business trips and commuting.
 The methodology for the calculation the emissions is implemented in the [co2calculator package](https://github.com/pledge4future/co2calculator).